-Quality of bus rapid transit As bus rapid transit is studied as a potential high capacity transit mode, it is recommended that between 50 and 100 percent of the route runs in exclusive right of way.
-Federal Transit Administration (FTA) New Starts funding is only available for bus rapid transit projects with 50 percent or more of the project in dedicated transitway, and experience around the U.S. and internationally suggests that bus rapid transit with a higher level of exclusive transitway would best support the Southwest Corridor Land Use Vision.
+rapid transit is studied as a potential high capacity transit mode, it is recommended that between 50 and 100 percent of the route runs in exclusive right of way.
+Federal Transit Administration New Starts funding is only available for bus rapid transit projects with 50 percent or more of the project in dedicated transitway, and experience around the U.S. and internationally suggests that bus rapid transit with a higher level of exclusive transitway would best support the Southwest Corridor Land Use Vision.
 The Institute for Transportation & Development Policy has developed a bus rapid transit certification system that rates project performance.
 As bus rapid transit advances for further study, it is recommended that project partners aim for a project that meets Institute for Transportation & Development Policy certification standards.